 SF, CA 94102

 The national news might be depressing, but here in the Bay Area, we are fighting for more housing.
 You can help by making a tax deductible donation to support our pro-housing lawsuits and our advocacy for better state laws.
-If you work at Google, GOOGLE WILL MATCH YOUR DONATION.
+If you work at a big company, your employer will probably match your donation.
 If you have a DAF, advise your fund to send your money to us.
 You already took the tax deduction.

 Our lawsuit against the City of Lafayette for refusing to build 315 apartments, and trying to build 44 single family homes instead, is moving right along.
 Our trial date is January 25th, 9am, at Contra Costa County Superior Court in Martinez.
 Please come watch & support if possible.